Schizophrenic or Schizoaffective?

 One way to understand how schizoaffective disorder combines different characteristics of disorders is to think of it as a part of a spectrum.
 On one end of the spectrum would be schizophrenia and on the other would be a mood disorder such as bipolar disorder.
 Schizoaffective disorder would fall somewhere in the middle of these two illnesses.

-People with schizoaffective disorder can often exhibit symptoms that are experienced by people with bipolar disorder including extreme mood swings.
+People with such disorder can often exhibit symptoms that are experienced by people with bipolar disorder including extreme mood swings.
 They will feel the high of mania and the low of depression through different phases of their life in a similar way to bipolar disorder.
 However, a schizoaffective person will also experience symptoms normally associated with schizophrenia such as hallucinations and delusions.

-Understanding the Symptoms of Schizoaffective Disorder
+Understanding the Symptoms of this Disorder